 The courses outlined below run during most school holidays.

-The next set of courses will take place during the February holidays.
-Dates will be confirmed in due course.
+The next set of courses will take place

 Each course runs for one hour per day over 5 days (Monday to Friday).